gvwilson/sensibleadventures/bookster/bookster.md

 the floor.
 It tinkled like breaking glass and started to glow.

 "Wow," Erileine breathed.
-The room was enormous–the Captain's House would fit into it with space left over for a sizeable garden.
+The room was enormous–the Captain's House would fit into it with space left over for a sizable garden.
 The only break in the polished walls was a square opening opposite them, identical to the one they had just come through.